davidfrantz/force/docs/source/history/vdev.rst

     * Several small fixes
       Fixes target the reprojection of AOIs, handling of negative values for AOI bounding boxes, command line option parsing, etc.
+      Only the Landsat product with the latest processing datestamp is downloaded if there are several products for one WRS-2 footprint on the same day.

 * **FORCE L2PS**